wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (b) where in the auditors' opinion any financial statements prepared in respect of a group are not properly prepared, or do not give a true and fair view of the affairs, income and expenditure, and cash flows of the group, or are not in agreement with the books and records of the society, the auditors shall state that fact in their report attached to the society's statement of financial position as well as in their report on the financial statements prepared in respect of the group.

-    (5) Any member of any group in a terminating society shall be entitled, on demand and without charge, to be supplied with a copy of the last financial statements relating to that group and, on payment to the society of a fee not exceeding $2, with copies of the last financial statements relating to all other groups; but no such member shall be entitled to more than 1 copy of any such statements in respect of any 1 financial year.
+    (5) Any member of any group in a terminating society shall be entitled, on demand and without charge, to be supplied with a copy of the last financial statements relating to that group and, on payment to the society of a fee not exceeding $2, with copies of the last financial statements relating to all other groups; but no such member shall be entitled to more than 1 copy of any such statements in respect of any one financial year.

     (6) If default is made in supplying to any such member, within 1 month after a demand is made under subsection (5), a copy of any financial statement with which the member is entitled to be so supplied, the society, and every officer of the society who is in default, shall be guilty of an offence against this Act.

-    Section 102: replaced, on 1 September 1987, by [section 22][308] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 102: replaced, on 1 September 1987, by [section 22][311] of the Building Societies Amendment Act 1987 (1987 No 175).

-    Section 102(4)(a): amended, on 1 October 1997, pursuant to [section 6(1)][298] of the Financial Reporting Amendment Act 1997 (1997 No 17).
+    Section 102(4)(a): amended, on 1 October 1997, pursuant to [section 6(1)][301] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-    Section 102(4)(b): amended, on 1 October 1997, pursuant to [section 6(1)][298] of the Financial Reporting Amendment Act 1997 (1997 No 17).
+    Section 102(4)(b): amended, on 1 October 1997, pursuant to [section 6(1)][301] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-    Section 102(4)(b): amended, on 1 July 1994, by [section 49][296] of the Financial Reporting Act 1993 (1993 No 106).
+    Section 102(4)(b): amended, on 1 July 1994, by [section 49][299] of the Financial Reporting Act 1993 (1993 No 106).

 #### Annual return